Factorizable joint shift revisited: Specific assumptions for faciliting calculations

 The choice of $P_X \otimes P_Y$ as reference measure in Assumption~\ref{as:aux} is convenient because no additional assumptions on the structural properties of the instance space $(\Omega, \mathcal{F})$ are required, in contrast e.g.~to the case where the Lebesgue measure serves as reference measure.
 Nonetheless, having a density of $P$ with respect to $P_X \otimes P_Y$ does not exclude representations of $P$ with other densities for computational purposes.
 For instance, if $P_X$ and $P_Y$ have both Lebesgue densities, then by the density chain rule $P$ also has a Lebesgue density.

 Intuitively, Assumption~\ref{as:aux} is true if the supports of $P$ and $P_X \otimes P_Y$ have the same dimension.
-As \citet[][Section~5.2.2]{filipovic2025kernel} point out, Assumption~\ref{as:aux} is violated in particular if $X$ is a function of $Y$ or vice versa. \citet[][Lemma~5.3]{filipovic2025kernel} provide a sufficient criterion for Assumption~\ref{as:aux} to be true.
-Moreover, there are feasible methods for finding the density of $P$ with respect to $P_X \otimes P_Y$. \citet[][Section~5.2]{filipovic2025kernel} propose to use a reproducing kernel Hilbert space (RKHS) method for estimating $\varphi$.
+As Filipovi{\'c} and Schneider~\cite{filipovic2025kernel} point out in Section~5.2.2, Assumption~\ref{as:aux} is violated in particular if $X$ is a function of $Y$ or vice versa.
+Filipovi{\'c} and Schneider~\cite{filipovic2025kernel} (Lemma~5.3) provide a sufficient criterion for Assumption~\ref{as:aux} to be true.
+Moreover, there are feasible methods for finding the density of $P$ with respect to $P_X \otimes P_Y$.
+Filipovi{\'c} and Schneider~\cite{filipovic2025kernel} (Section~5.2) propose to use a reproducing kernel Hilbert space (RKHS) method for estimating $\varphi$.
 They also comment on other methods for doing so from the previous literature on the subject.
 In addition, $\varphi$ can be determined by means of a binary probabilistic classifier, see Appendix~\ref{se:DensEst} below.
 An advantage of the classification approach is that in principle the spaces $(\Omega_X, \mathcal{H})$ and $(\Omega_Y, \mathcal{G})$ need not satisfy any specific conditions for the approach to work.

 \begin{proposition} Assumption~\ref{as:aux} implies both Assumption~\ref{as:condDist}~(i) and Assumption~\ref{as:condDist}~(ii), with

 \end{proposition}